 - Always create a backup of all your data.

-- Don’t lum all the expenses together.
+- Don’t lump all the expenses together.
 All taxes should be filed separately.

-- Give reminders for tax statements, documents and purchase proofs
+- Give reminders of tax statements, documents, and purchase proofs

 - Don’t rely on anyone completely.
 Keep a check on everything.

 For more useful information, browse the resources guide today!